 Representative Edith H. Ajello

 Edith H. Ajello (D) has served the residents of the East Side of Providence since first being elected in November 1992.
-She represents the constituents of District 1, which was previously District 3 before the completion of the redistricting process that took effect in 2013.
+She represents the constituents of District 1, which was District 3 before the redistricting process that took effect in 2013.
 Representative Ajello is a member of the House Judiciary Committee, the House Oversight Committee and the House State Government and Elections Committee.